nicksmith100/shakermaker/README.md

 1. Remind myself of cocktails which can be made with the ingredients I have available.
 2. Search for a particular cocktail recipe to confirm the ingredients and method.
 3. Discover cocktails I am not already aware of.
-4. Revisit cocktails I have not made recently.
+4. Revisit cocktails I have not made recently and may have forgotten about.

 C. As a first-time visitor (regardless of experience) I want to:
 1. Understand what the site offers